CMSgov/design-system/rfcs/2021-11-22-design-tokens.md

 ## Risks

-1. There is a small risk that implementing tokens could break many things at once, as many design rules would be referencing these across an application.
-With tools like storybook, visual regression and QA this would be a part of every applications standard testing procedure and should be easy to resolve.
-2. There can be a reductive quality to design tokens in that there might be a more limited set of colors/spacing options/etc.. to work with for the consuming applications.
+1. There can be a reductive quality to design tokens in that there might be a more limited set of colors/spacing options/etc.. to work with for the consuming applications.
 Someone might have to sell consuming systems on the advantages to brand consistency, which they hopefully already understand.

 ## Scope/Outline